Straight to the most important:

 HOW TO WEAR IT: Buttoned when standing, unbuttoned when sitting.

 Two buttoned jacket is one of the more classic looks, as it looks good on most (dare I say all?) body types.
 If you still have doubts after reading this post, this is the option you should choose.

 HOW TO WEAR IT: Top button buttoned when standing, unbuttoned when sitting, bottom button never buttoned.

-Three buttoned jacket suits are great for taller men because of the buttons alignment.
+Three buttoned jacket suits are great for taller men because of the button's alignment.

 HOW TO WEAR IT: Top button optional to button or not, middle button is buttoned (even when sitting), bottom button unbuttoned.

-A double breasted jacket has usually has four, six, or eight buttons, and it’s considered more formal than the single breasted one.
+A double-breasted jacket has usually has four, six, or eight buttons, and it’s considered more formal than the single-breasted one.

-Real Vs Fake Button Holes
+Real Vs Fake Sleeve Button Holes

-So why do you need real button holes, you may ask?
+So why do you need real buttonholes, you may ask?